CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Monitoring-Virtual-Device-Counters.md

 ### <span>For VLANs Using the VLAN-aware Bridge Mode Driver</span>

-For a bridge using the [VLAN-aware bridge mode](/version/cumulus-linux-37740/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode) driver, the bridge is a just a container and each VLAN (VID/PVID) in the bridge is an independent Llayer 2 broadcast domain.
-As there is no `netdev
-` available to display these VLAN statistics, the `switchd` nodes are used
+For a bridge using the [VLAN-aware bridge mode](/version/cumulus-linux-377/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode) driver, the bridge is a just a container and each VLAN (VID/PVID) in the bridge is an independent L2 broadcast domain.
+As there is no netdev available to display these VLAN statistics, the `switchd` nodes are used
 instead:

     cumulus@switch:~$ ifquery bridge
     auto bridge